MiniZinc/libminizinc/docs/en/spec.rst

 function or predicate.

 The unary operators are: :mzn:`+`, :mzn:`-` and :mzn:`not`.
+Unary :mzn:`+` and :mzn:`-` have the same precedence as the binary multiplication operator :mzn:`*`.
+The logic :mzn:`not` operator has precedence 350, i.e., it binds more tightly than all other Boolean and numeric operators.

 User-defined unary operators are not possible.

 As :ref:`spec-Identifiers` explains, any built-in operator can be used as